wcaleb/muttells/README.md

 These little tools were written for users of the [Mutt email client](http://www.mutt.org).
 I wrote them because I have been wanting to learn some Haskell, so beware of newbie mistakes.
 But they might be useful to others.

 Ideas and comments about this learning exercise are welcome.
-If anyone does the binaries of `aliascheck` and `addalias` I have released, I would especially appreciate it if you could test them on your Mutt install and report any issues you encounter.
+If anyone does [download and use the binaries](https://github.com/wcaleb/muttells/releases/latest) of `aliascheck` and `addalias` I have released, I would especially appreciate it if you could test them on your Mutt install and report any issues you encounter.

 ## addalias